-For calculating a team overall score, the best three Overall scores, senior men or senior women, in each event in the preliminary round, shall be added together.
+For calculating a team overall score, the best three Overall scores, senior 1 or 2 men or senior 1 or 2 women, in each event in the preliminary round, shall be added together.

 The performance by a skier who is entered as an individual shall not be taken into consideration in the calculation of the team score.